Nawaf-Aljar/Object-Dropper/readme.md

 2) The game state should be initialized at the loading, and a function should be called to render this game state.

-3) Use a function to handle the user button clicking .
+3) Use a function to handle the user button clicking.

 4) Display timer on page.

-5) Display score on page
+5) Display score on page.

+6) Display a countdown when the game start.

-6) Display status after game is finished Win/Loss
+6) Display status after game is finished Win/Loss.

-7) Create Reset functionality
+7) Create Reset functionality.

 ## Techonologies Used: